MediaComem/comem-archidep/subjects/git-collaborating/README.md

 ### Bob: add the remote to your local repository

-**Bob** should move into their local repository and add the GitHub repository as a remote:
+**Bob** should move into his local repository and add the GitHub repository as a
+remote:

 ```bash
 $> cd /path/to/projects/comem-archidep-git-branching